mariokreitz/simple_side_scroller/README.md

 ## 🚀 Goal

 This project documents my journey in creating a 2D side-scroller, focusing on player interactions, game asset management, and debugging features for an enriched development experience.

+## 📌 Notes

+This game builds on concepts from my [**game_dev**](https://github.com/mariokreitz/game_dev) repository, where I explore essential game development techniques. "simple_side_scroller" brings these elements together, focusing on Canvas animation, collision detection, and dynamic effects, and lets me track how these skills evolve with each project.
+It’s both a practice ground and a showcase of my progress in game development.